pyOpenSci/python-package-guide/package-structure-code/complex-python-package-builds.md

 me:
-pdm, hatch and poetry all have "ways" of supporting c extensions via pdm-build, hatchling and poetry's build back end. poetry's support for C extensions is not fully developed and documented (yet).
-Poetry doesn't offer a way to facilitate "communication" between poetry front end and another back end like meson to build via a build hook.
+pdm, hatch and poetry all have "ways" of supporting c extensions via pdm-build, hatchling and poetry's build back-end. poetry's support for C extensions is not fully developed and documented (yet).
+Poetry doesn't offer a way to facilitate "communication" between poetry front end and another back-end like meson to build via a build hook.
-PDM and hatch both offer a plugin type approach to support custom build steps PDM (right now) is the only tool that supports other back ends (hatch is working on this - 2 minor releases away) At some point a build becomes so complex that you need to use a tool like scikit or meson to support that complexity.
+PDM and hatch both offer a plugin type approach to support custom build steps PDM (right now) is the only tool that supports other back-ends (hatch is working on this - 2 minor releases away) At some point a build becomes so complex that you need to use a tool like scikit or meson to support that complexity.
 @eli-schwartz eli-schwartz 3 weeks ago
 PDM and hatch both offer a plugin type approach to support custom build steps